CNCarvalho/Myocardial_AHA_Segmentation/README.md

 ![Figure1](/assets/Figure1.png)

 Call the `segment()` method and adjust the sliders until the guidelines are positioned correctly.
-The right ventricle should be positioned in the area defined by the red and blue lines marked with a circle and a square, respectively.
+The right ventricle should be positioned in the area defined by the rlines marked with a circle and a square.

     Segmentation_class.segment()